-1. Introduction
+1. INTRODUCTION

-This Applicants' Manual represents one of the key elements by which the Georgia Department of Community Affairs (DCA) addresses its administrative responsibilities for the Infrastructure Program funded through the 2017 Community Development Block Grant-Disaster Recovery (CDBG-DR) allocation.
-Every effort has been made to balance the need for sufficient information upon which to make rational decisions when evaluating activity proposals and to ensure compliance with Federal law with the desire to eliminate all unnecessary paperwork and reduce the administrative burden on local governments.
+This Applicants' Manual represents one of the key elements by which the Georgia Department of Community Affairs ("DCA") addresses its administrative responsibilities for infrastructure activities funded by the Community Development Block Grant Mitigation ("CDBG-MIT") and Community Development Block Grant Disaster Recovery ("CDBG-DR") Programs.
+Every effort has been made to balance the need for sufficient information upon which to make rational decisions between proposal submissions and to ensure compliance with Federal law with the desire to eliminate all unnecessary paperwork and reduce the administrative burden on local governments.

-It is essential that units of local government within the 2017 Most Impacted and Distressed (MID) counties complete applications for their activity proposals in accordance with the instructions contained herein and as outlined at the Subrecipients' Webinar sessions.
-Proposals will be submitted through the grants management system, eCivis, and should be clear, thorough, and sufficiently detailed to provide all information required.
+It is essential that units of local government complete applications in accordance with the instructions contained herein and as outlined at the Applicants' Webinar sessions.
+Applications submitted through the grants management system, eCivis, should be clear, thorough, and sufficiently detailed to provide all information required.
 The local government is considered the responsible entity, whether the application is prepared by the local government or by a representative, agent, or designee.
-Subrecipients are responsible for understanding the contents of the entire manual.
+Applicants are responsible for understanding the contents of the entire manual.
+If the Applicant has any questions or needs clarification, please contact the CDBG-DR Project Coordinator, Monique Guilford, at Monique.Guilford@dca.ga.gov.